 The driving simulator lab is located at the CSU Powerhouse Energy Campus.
 The simulator is a National Advanced Driving Simulator (NADS) MiniSim, with 140 degree horizontal field of view.
 It has customizable scenarios and customizable interface displays capable of responding to user input.
 The simulator can simulate manual, semi- and fully-autonomous driving.
 We use this lab to perform human factors evaluations of driver behavior, in a safe and controlled environment.

 Field testing on a closed track is conducted at Christman Airfield, which is located at the CSU Foothills Campus.
 The facility, which is a decommissioned airport, has a 4000 ft by 60 ft runway and controlled airspace, all of which can be used for controlled testing.
-We use this facility to provide real-world context in validating and evaluating advanced vehicle systems and human-machine interactions.
+We use this facility to provide real-world context for validating and evaluating advanced vehicle systems and human-machine interactions.

 A Meta Quest 2 headset is used for virtual reality research applications, allowing us to conduct immersive and interactive experiments.
 This headset is used for virtual simulations, cognitive and behavioral research, training and education, and data visualization exploration.
 Our team has experience developing in Unity, which allows us to create fully customizable and from scratch simulations.